The Cost to Build a House in California (2024)

 While building a home will almost always come with a higher price tag upfront, there are some long-term savings that new construction homeowners enjoy:

-• Energy efficiency: Newly constructed homes are generally more energy efficient than older homes — homes built after 2000 use 21% less energy than older homes on average, according to the U.S. Energy Information Administration.
+• Energy efficiency: Newly built homes are generally more energy efficient than older homes — new construction homes are up to 30% more efficient than homes built 10 years ago.
 This is partially due to stricter energy regulations and better insulation and windows in new homes.

 • New home warranties: New construction homes are often covered under builder warranties for a specified period.
 When purchasing an older home, most key systems, such as the HVAC, roof, and plumbing, will be older and no longer covered under any kind of warranty.